hopv/nola/README.md

 Indeed, recent studies
 [Simuliris](https://dl.acm.org/doi/pdf/10.1145/3498689) and
 [Fair Operational Semantics](https://dl.acm.org/doi/pdf/10.1145/3591253),
-for example, just gave up impredicative invariants in Iris for reasoning about rich liveness properties regarding fair scheduling.
+for example, just gave up nested invariants in Iris for reasoning about rich liveness properties regarding fair scheduling.

 ### Solution: Nola

-Nola proposes a new construction of impredicative invariants, which is free from the later modality `▷`!
+Nola proposes a new construction of nested invariants, which is free from the later modality `▷`!

-We can enjoy various forms of impredicative invariants, free from cumbersome later handling and achieving advanced liveness verification.
+We can enjoy various forms of nested invariants, free from cumbersome later handling and achieving advanced liveness verification.

 #### Core Idea: Deep Embedding

-To achieve impredicative invariants, Nola uses *deeply embedded* separation-logic proposition, that is, the data type for the *syntax* `A` equipped with the semantic *interpretation* `⟦ ⟧ : A → iProp`.
+To achieve nested invariants, Nola uses *deeply embedded* separation-logic proposition, that is, the data type for the *syntax* `A` equipped with the semantic *interpretation* `⟦ ⟧ : A → iProp`.
 Now we have broken the circular definition because the resource `Res` for a